If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Virgin Bet13/2

-England sits comfortably in the top three of outright betting markets with UK bookmakers.
-European champions Spain are the frontrunners across the board, while Tuchel's team is either the second or third favorite, alongside France, depending on the bookmaker.
+England are comfortably in the top three in outright markets on UK bookmakers (13/2 Virgin Bet), with European champions Spain leading the way across the board, while Tuchel's side trade as either the second and third favourites with France depending on the bookmaker you choose.

 Since the narrow defeat in the World Cup 2022 quarter-final to France, England have only lost two competitive matches, one being the Euro 2024 final to Spain and the other being a 1-2 loss to Greece at Wembley stadium in October 2024 - under caretaker manager Lee Carsley.